petermcloughlin/pallet_furniture_store/README.md

 - View, add and edit products in their bag
 - As registered users, view past orders through their profile page
 - Submit reviews letting us know their thoughts about our service
-- Suscribe to our mailing list using mailchimp's facility in the site's footer
+- Subscribe to our mailing list using mailchimp's facility in the site's footer

 Pallet Furniture Store is accessible via all browsers with full responsiveness on different screen sizes.
 Its aim is to provide eye-catching , bespoke home and garden furnishings, whilst reducing waste nationally.